MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_2_Digital_Information/Lessons/2025_10_08_Wednesday_More_on_Binary.md

 - [ ] I can identify various patterns in the binary number system.
 - [ ] Given a binary number I can determine the next binary number.
 - [ ] I can determine the maximum number of unique data points that can be assigned given a fixed number of bits.
+- [ ] I can determine the mimimum number of bits required to store a given number of unique data points.

 **AGENDA:**